 - Boric acid 600 mg vaginal capsules or pessaries daily for 21 days

-- Intravaginal clindamycin or metronidazole
+- Intravaginal clindamycin cream or metronidazole gel

 - Oral antibiotics (metronidazole or tinidazole)